Year 5

 Reading:

-We are reading 'Stig of the Dump' by Clive King and using the following Designation Reader sentence stems to start our answers this term.
+We are reading 'Kensuke's Kingdom' by Michael Morpurgo and using the following Designation Reader sentence stems to start our answers this term.
 We focus on different skills in each lesson: inferring, predicting, asking questions, evaluating, clarifying, summarising, and making connections.

 Spellings: